Edmond-Luu/Edmond-Luu/README.md

 <details>
  <summary><h3>👨‍💻 Edmond's Coding Story</h3></summary>
    I graduated college with the intend of entering the accounting field and I have previously worked as a bookkeeping intern.
-However, I decided that the accounting field is not the right fit for me as I wanted a much bigger challenge and a career where I can continuously build and improve.
+However, I decided to switch to the development field as I wanted a much bigger challenge and a career where I can continuously build and improve.
 </details>

 <details>